ShabbirAnsari21/backend-code-challenge/README.md

 4. Update Controller to use `IMessageLogic` instead of directly using the repository

 **Question 3:** How did you approach the validation requirements and why?
-I placed all validation rules inside the `MessageLogic` class because the logic layer is responsible for enforcing business rules.
-This ensures consistent validation regardless of how the API endpoints change.

-My approach:
-- Validate title and content lengths using conditional checks.
-- Use the repository to check for duplicate titles per organization.
-- Check message state (`IsActive`) before allowing updates or deletions.
-- Return appropriate `Result` objects (`ValidationError`, `Conflict`, `NotFound`, etc.).
-- Keep the controller thin and focused only on handling HTTP concerns.

-This approach aligns with Clean Architecture principles and makes the logic layer highly testable for Task-3.
+I moved all validation into `MessageLogic` so controllers stay thin and all rule enforcement is centralized.
+Validation included:

+- Title/content required + length checks
+- Duplicate title check with repository
+- Active-only update/delete enforcement
+- Consistent Result types: `ValidationError`, `Conflict`, `Updated`, `Deleted`, etc.

+This keeps logic reusable, maintainable, and unit-testable.

 ---

 **Question 4:** What changes would you make to this implementation for a production environment?

-For production, I would:
+For production:

-1. Replace the in-memory repository with a real SQL/NoSQL database.
+1. Replace in-memory storage with real DB + unique index.
-2. Add database-level uniqueness constraints for message titles.
-3. Use FluentValidation for cleaner, reusable validation logic.
-4. Add authentication/authorization (JWT or OAuth).
+2. Use FluentValidation instead of manual validation.
+3. Add JWT-based authentication + RBAC.
-5. Add structured logging (Serilog) and distributed tracing (OpenTelemetry).
+4. Add structured logging with Serilog.
-6. Add error-handling middleware for consistent API errors.
+5. Introduce global exception middleware.
-7. Use DTOs + AutoMapper to avoid leaking domain models.
+6. Add DTOs + AutoMapper for clean separation.
-8. Introduce pagination on the GET endpoints.
+7. Add pagination on Get requests.
-9. Implement soft delete or archival instead of physical deletion.
+8. Implement soft-delete instead of physical delete.
-10. Add transactional consistency for multi-step operations.
+9. Add transaction handling for multi-step logic.

-These changes would make the solution production-ready, scalable, and secure.

 commit the code as task-2